Losing your best friend is by far one of the most unpleasant losses you’ll ever have to deal with.

 Now that we started with the idea that your best friend is still alive, we have to understand why you lost your best friend.

 - Is it because they moved to the other side of the world and, little by little, enough distance was created between you two so the relationship got colder?

 - Or is it because one of you did something bad?

-But before answering these questions, here’s another one with more importance: do you still want your best friend in your life?
+But before answering these questions, here’s another one of more importance: do you still want your best friend in your life?